QuantiusBenignus/voluble/README.md

 - Download Piper from the [GitHub releases page](https://github.com/rhasspy/piper/releases).
 It can be run with Python, but the binary releases are suggested here as they can give an edge of performance in this scenario.
 - Download the desired voice files (a .onnx and a json file per each voice) for the language(s) of choice.
 As of this writing, [30 languages](https://github.com/rhasspy/piper?tab=readme-ov-file#voices) are supported.
 You can listen to samples and download files [here](https://rhasspy.github.io/piper-samples/).
 Once downloaded, make sure that each .json file is named exactly like its corresponding  .onnx voice file.
+- Place the model files (.onnx and .json) in a folder of your choice.
+Do not forget later to set the default model file in the CONFIG BLOCK of the `voluble` script.
 - Make a symbolic link in your $PATH (say, in `~/.local/bin`) to the `piper` executable:
 ```
  ln -s ~/FOLDER_WITH_EXTRACTED_PIPER/piper ~/.local/bin/piper